 An Airline Ticket Sales and Reservations Supervisor leads the team handling ticketing, reservations, and changes for an airline — at counters, by phone, or both — owning workflow, system competence, and customer outcomes.

-Days tend to be paced by flight schedules, system load, and the disruptions that hit the network.
+Days are paced by flight schedules, system load, and the disruptions that hit the network.
 You're monitoring queue lengths, coaching agents through complex itinerary changes, handling escalations from frustrated travelers, and managing whatever the GDS or reservation system is doing at the moment.
 IROPs days reshape everything.

 The collaboration is constant.
 You're working with gate operations, dispatch, revenue management, customer service recovery teams, and corporate, and the friction tends to peak during disruption events — weather, mechanicals, crew issues — when policy meets distressed customers.